p-caballero/AbstractBuilder/README.md

 ## BuilderContext

-You can inherit from **BuilderContext** to pass you own arguments if you need them apart form the **CancellationToken**.
+You can inherit from `BuilderContext` to pass your own arguments, besides the `CancellationToken`, if you need them.

-When there are more than one constructor in our builder, the priority is for the constructor with the BuilderContext.
+If your builder has multiple constructors, the one with the `BuilderContext` parameter has the highest priority.

-You can use indistinctly the different version of the method **Set**, the builder internally converts them into the same operation.
-If you don't use the version with the context then it will not be accessibe just for that method.
+You can use any version of the `Set` method interchangeably, as the builder internally converts them to the same operation.
+However, if you omit the context parameter, you will not be able to access it for that method.

 ```csharp